Amazon Shipping Scam: How It Works

 Scenario 2: Amazon Can’t Ship To Your Location

 The second variation of the scam is the “Amazon can’t ship to your location” approach.
-Watch the video below to see this scam in action, perfectly exposed on 7 News:

 In this case, once you try to purchase a low-priced item and put it in your online cart, the seller sends a notification saying that “the item can’t be shipped to your location”.
 Amazon Shipping Scam 101.